s7092910/PersistentSearch/README.md

 **Java**

 Inside the activity, there are a few listeners that will have to be set for the `PersistentSearchView` to be useful.
+And each xml attribute has a corresponding method to set the value in java code.
+To open or close the search in code can be done by calling `persistentSearchView.openSearch()` and `persistentSearchView.closeSearch()`, respectively.

 ```JAVA
 persistentSearchView.setOnSearchListener(new PersistentSearchView.OnSearchListener() {
             @Override